-Policy 3.9: Require all operators to provide data to Greater Wellington, including any data collected through integrated ticketing or real time information systems, for passenger transport planning and monitoring.
+Policy 3.9 Require all operators to provide data to Greater Wellington, including any data collected through integrated ticketing or real time information systems, for passenger transport planning and monitoring.

 Good information is vital to ensure passenger transport services meet and continue to meet the needs of users.
 Data and information from operators helps identify when changes are required including increasing capacity as necessary and planning where transport routes should go.
+Greater Wellington will ensure that commercial and privacy interests are protected.

-Policy Area 4 - Funding and procurement
+Policy area 4 - Funding and procurement